Generalizability of Adversarial Robustness Under Distribution Shifts: Introduction

-Despite the progress in the adversarial robustness literature in building accurate and robust models, most approaches are tested on \emph{in-distribution} data.
-In other words, the scenario considered is one in which both the training and testing sets are independently and identically distributed~(IID).
+These observations raise concerns regarding the deployability of DNNs in security-critical applications, such as self-driving and medical diagnosis~\citep{7467366, science.aaw4399, MA2021107332}.
+This brittleness motivated several efforts to build models that are not only accurate but also \emph{robust}~\citep{Gu2015TowardsDN}.
+Building robust models is usually achieved either \textbf{(i)} \emph{empirically}, where the DNN training routine is changed to include such malicious adversarial examples in the training set~\citep{madry2018towards}, or \textbf{(ii)} \emph{certifiably}, where theoretical guarantees are given about the robustness of a DNN in a region around a given input $x$~\citep{Lcuyer2019CertifiedRT}.
+While recent work on adversarial robustness has made significant strides in developing accurate and robust models, most methods are only evaluated on \emph{in-distribution} data.
+This means that the training and testing datasets are assumed to be independently and identically distributed (IID).
 However, this IID assumption rarely holds in practice, as data in the real world can be sampled from various distributions with significant domain shifts.
 For example, a deep-learning based medical image classifier may be trained on data collected from one hospital, but later deployed in a different hospital~\citep{camelyon17}.
 Unfortunately, DNNs struggle to generalize to out-of-domain data~\citep{shortcut, partial}, even in the absence of adversarial examples.
 This lack of generalization has led the research community to invest in the problem of Domain Generalization~(DG).
 The aim of DG is to learn invariant representations from diverse distributions of data, denoted as \emph{source} domains, such that these representations generalize to an unseen distribution, known as the \emph{target} domain~\citep{DGsurvey, domainbed}.
 This setup mimics the unexpected nature of real-world distribution shifts, where models can be regularly exposed to novel domains, and fine-tuning on all these domains becomes impractical.
 While there has been considerable effort in improving the generalizability of DNNs~\citep{tzeng2014deep, sun2016deep, Motiian_2017_ICCV, Zhang_2021_CVPR, arxiv210813624, DGsurvey, DGsurvey2}, the generalizability of adversarial robustness to unseen domains remains unexplored.